We partner with the top coach & train carriers to bring you the best deals.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-"Tuesday is usually the day of the week when buses are busiest.
-If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.
+"Because many passengers travel from Rome to Prague at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet."

-There are 13 scheduled buses that travel from Rome to Prague every day, so you have a decent number of options to choose from.
-Unfortunately, none of them are direct connections, so no matter which bus you take, you will have to transfer buses at least once during your journey.
+There are 10 scheduled buses that travel from Rome to Prague every day, so you have a decent number of options to choose from.
+However, only one of these is a direct bus.
+With direct service, you do not have to transfer onto a different bus at any point during your trip.
+Direct buses also tend to be significantly faster, which is worth bearing in mind as you compare the available options.

 Rome is a city rich in cultural heritage, as well as one of the most romantic destinations in Europe.
 To fully understand the city’s extraordinary history, visitors should take the time to visit the Capitoline Museums, where the collections include hundreds of sculptures as well as the Capitoline Wolf, the symbol of Rome itself.
 The famous Trevi’s Fountain is also on the must-see list of many travelers.
 Boasting an amazing baroque design with mythological motifs, the fountain is one of the most photogenic spots in the city, and it is located near the principal shopping area.
 If you wish to check out some of the city’s most iconic structures, head over to the Sistine Chapel, which houses the famous fresco by Michelangelo.